-Currently, the information section (the first module on the Guatemala app) can be customized by the municipality itself via the administrative back-end (also included in the GitHub page).
-The design team requires this capability to facilitate long-term application sustainability, Kabul Municipality ownership, and allow for future changes without the need for the municipality to work through the developer.
+The design team requires this capability to facilitate long-term application sustainability, municipal ownership, and allow for future changes without the need for the municipality to work through the developer.

-MODULE 3: SAFAYE CALCULATOR
+MODULE 3: SAFAYI CALCULATOR

-This module will allow users to calculate their safaye tax payment.
+This module will allow users to calculate their safayi tax payment.
 It should be designed with inputs that the ICT Project Manager will gather from the municipality to ensure users' ability to calculate their tax effectively and as accurately as possible.
-The SHAHAR Project already has a method for calculating estimated Safaye payment within the IFMS system.
+The SHAHAR Project already has a method for calculating estimated Safayi payment within the IFMS system.
 These are similar to lookup tables that calculate or look up values based on certain criteria that can be input by the user.
 The developer should coordinate with SHAHAR IFMS staff to make use of the existing technology and integrate with the mobile application to be developed.